 - Excessive involvement

 - Jealousy, possessiveness, fear of competition

 - Control over things, blaming, passive or aggressive manipulation

-- Trying to change other under the influence of rigid behaviour
+- Trying to change others under the influence of rigid behavior

-- Expectation; that one partner will handle everything and other one will not take part in it
+- Expectation; that one partner will handle everything and another one will not take part in it

 - Fusion (being obsessed with each other’s problems and feelings)